NETSCAN-dev/NETSCAN-documents/t2l.md

   > $5 : high cache blocks for base-vxx
   > $6 : high cache blocks for linklet-vxx

+  - --dump-linklet output-file-name 0/1/2
+  > output dump_linklet equivalent format to  output-file-name
+  > 0/1/2 is values given in --format 0/1/2 option to dump_linklet

   - --log ( obsoleted )
   >